Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 osm2pgsql -s -C 300 -c -G --hstore --style openstreetmap-carto.style --tag-transform-script openstreetmap-carto.lua -d gis -H $HOSTNAME -U {{ pg_user }} [.osm or .pbf file]
 ```

+If everything is ok, you can go to [Create indexes](https://ircama.github.io/osm-carto-tutorials/tile-server-ubuntu/#create-indexes).

 Notice that the following elements are used:

 - hstore